bobdavies2000/OpenCVB/README.md

 experiments.
 OpenCVB is more work to install than a typical app but it has been reduced to a few steps using standard (and free) packages.

-The languages used are those often found in OpenCV projects - C++, C\#, Python and VB.Net.
-OpenCVB also provides access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, Emgu, Dlib, NumPy, NAudio, VTK, and OpenMP.
+The languages used are those often found in OpenCV projects - C++, C\#, and Python - but also include VB.Net, hence the name OpenCVB.
+OpenCVB also provides access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, Dlib, NumPy, NAudio, VTK, and OpenMP.
 And OpenCVB enables all possible image representations - 3D, bitmaps, plots, bar charts, spreadsheets, and text.
 Examples of all of these representations are included in OpenCVB.

 Making these languages and libraries available while using the same infrastructure shaped a standardized class for OpenCVB algorithms.
 Implementing